Sumbawa's climate stays warm and humid year-round, with mean temperatures between 26°C and 32°C (79°F to 90°F).

 Obtain comprehensive travel insurance.
 This protects you from unforeseen events.

-Ensure your policy covers medical emergencies, emergency evacuation, trip cancellation, lost belongings, and personal liability.
+Ensure your policy covers medical emergencies, emergency evacuation, trip cancellation, lost belongings, and liability for personal injury.
 Confirm coverage for adventure activities (surfing, trekking, diving).

 Have both digital and paper copies of passport, visa, and insurance.
 Share itinerary with family.
 Contact your embassy or consulate in Indonesia for longer stays or security needs.